ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists-editing.md

 ## Block lists

 The current list feature lets any part of the content be part of a list.
-Content blocks and elements – such as blockquotes, tables, paragraphs, headings, and others – can be put inside a list item, ensuring the continuity of numbering and retaining indentation.
+Content blocks and elements – such as images, tables, paragraphs, headings, and others – can be put inside a list item, ensuring the continuity of numbering and retaining indentation.

 ## Simple lists